 Process and planning of gutting works

 Systematic planning structures the deconstruction into logical steps: from the condition survey through the deconstruction concept to source-separated disposal.
 As early as the concept phase, it is determined which components will be removed in which sequence, how material flows will be managed, and where hydraulic power packs with concrete pulverizers or concrete splitters will be deployed to minimize noise, dust, and vibration.
+Permits, access windows in occupied buildings, and coordination with stakeholders are defined to reduce disruption and interface risks.

 Preliminary investigation and deconstruction concept